tlwu2013/crossIndexUpdateTool_from_bentito/README.md

 will run a report and output as markdown (`--output=html` for HTML output, or leave blank as it's the default)

+    `python3 crossIndexUpdateTool.py 4.8 4.10 --yes-no=True`

+will run a report and output simple 'Yes' or 'No' for whether operator is EUS maintained in the range.

 ---
 In the repo, `resource/index` contains the Red Hat Operator indexes which are the databases with the package and bundle information.